adambraimbridge/concept-exporter/README.md

 ## Running locally

-1. Run the tests and install the binary:
+1. Run the unit and integration tests and install the binary:

         go get github.com/Financial-Times/concept-exporter
         cd $GOPATH/src/github.com/Financial-Times/concept-exporter
-        go test ./... -race
+        go test -tags=integration -race ./...
         go install

 2. Run the binary (using the `help` flag to see the available optional arguments):